MannLabs/single-cell-DVP/README.md

 Processed mass spectrometry raw data and other input files have been saved in the following folders:

 - [data](/data/)
+- (Substructures can be created in this folder.
+Once this is done, I can create a more detailed overview here for you)

 ## Results

 Figures and result dataframes are saved in the [output](/output/) folder.

+- (Substructures can be created in this folder.
+Once this is done, I can create a more detailed overview here for you)

 ## R scripts

+- An exemplary script is saved.
+We could keep all headers of the R scripts consistent, thereby providing a short overview of the aim and content of each file.
+- Additonally, the header contains a function that is referring the folder structure of each script to the respective local copies of the GitHub folder.
+This means that anyone who will download the folder can run the scripts.
+Here, the data will be taken from the data folder and the output will be saved in the output folder.

 ## GitHub Notes